WEZF: History

-Early years: beautiful music and soft adult contemporary
+Early years: beautiful music and soft adult contemporary (1969–1999)

-On July 19, 1969, WEZF first signed on as WVNY, owned by Vermont New York Broadcasting, Inc. That call sign was shared with ABC-TV network affiliate WVNY-TV 22, which signed on a year before its FM counterpart.
-WEZF was unusual in that it was originally launched as an offshoot of a TV station and never had a companion AM station.
-This situation made WEZF the first FM station in Vermont without an AM counterpart.
+On July 19, 1969, WEZF first signed on as WVNY, owned by Vermont New York Broadcasting, Inc. The call sign was shared with WVNY-TV (channel 22), which signed on a year before its FM counterpart.
+WVNY was unusual in that it was originally launched as an offshoot of a TV station and never had a companion AM station.
+This situation made it the first FM station in Vermont without an AM counterpart.

 WVNY originally had a beautiful music format, playing sets of soft instrumental music with limited disc jockey patter.
-In 1974, to reflect the FM station's easy listening format, the callsigns for both stations were changed to WEZF and WEZF-TV.
+In 1973, to reflect the FM station's easy listening format, the call sign was changed to WEZF; the television station would itself become WEZF-TV a year later.
 In 1982, the two stations were sold to Champlain Communications Corporation.
-The TV station returned to its original WVNY call sign, while the FM station moved to a soft adult contemporary sound as "93 WEZF."
-In 1995, the station switched to a mainstream AC format and rebranded as "92.9 WEZF."
+The TV station returned to its original WVNY call sign, while the FM station moved to a soft adult contemporary sound as "93 WEZF".
+In 1995, the station switched to a mainstream AC format and rebranded as "92.9 WEZF".